kporten/template-react-component/README.md

 ![commitizen](https://img.shields.io/badge/commitizen-friendly-brightgreen.svg)
 ![ci](https://github.com/kporten/template-react-component/workflows/CI/badge.svg?branch=master&event=push)

 Template to develop a React component with TypeScript.
+Clone it and adapt the README to your React component.

 ---